Adam Scott (golfer): PGA Tour

-2011

 Scott achieved his best finish at a major championship when he finished in a tie for second place at the 2011 Masters Tournament alongside compatriot Jason Day, two strokes behind the winner Charl Schwartzel.
 Scott had held the sole lead of the tournament while playing the 71st hole, but four birdies in a row from Schwartzel meant Scott fell short by two strokes.

-WGC-Bridgestone Invitational win

 With Tiger Woods injured at the U.S. Open, and The Open Championship in 2011, Woods's caddie Steve Williams caddied for Scott.
 After Woods fired Williams on 20 July, Williams became Scott's permanent caddie.
 The two enjoyed their first win together on 7 August 2011 when Scott triumphed at the 2011 WGC-Bridgestone Invitational, earning him his first career World Golf Championship and eighth title overall on both of the main tours.
 He beat Luke Donald and Rickie Fowler by four strokes after a bogey-free final round of 65, becoming the 20th different player to win a World Golf Championship event.
 Scott returned to the world's top 10 for the first time in over two years after his win, re-entering at ninth.

 In attempting to become the first player to win a major the week after winning a tour event since Tiger Woods in 2007, Scott finished tied seventh at the PGA Championship.
 Scott was one of six players to post two top 10 finishes at majors in 2011.
 He then held the 36 hole lead at the season ending Tour Championship, before rounds of 74-68 led to a tied sixth finish.
 Scott ended the year number 16 in the standings.
 In November 2011, Scott was one of five Australians in the President's Cup team that lost to the United States in Australia.
 Scott ended with a 2–3–0 record.

-2012

 Scott started the year at the Northern Trust Open, where he finished in a tie for 17th.
 In April, Scott enjoyed his second consecutive top-10 at the Masters Tournament when he finished T8th.
 He shot a final round 66, which included a hole-in-one at the 16th hole, to advance up the leaderboard on the final day.
 In the years second major championship, Scott had his best result at the U.S. Open with a tie for 15th at the Olympic Club.
 He shot three consecutive rounds of 70 in rounds two, three and four.
 Then in the build-up to The Open Championship, Scott finished in third at the AT&T National.